S-Chaves/LightsPuzzleGame/README.md

 You can play it [here](https://s-chaves.github.io/LightsPuzzleGame/).

 ## About
 It all started with the idea in my head of a simple game where you have to turn on all the lights.
-I somewhat new to coding and it sounded like a creative game so I decided to try and do it.
+I'm somewhat new to coding and it sounded like a creative game so I decided to try and do it.
 Every time I finished with some part of the game more ideas kept coming and that's how I came to this point.

 This is my very first Proyect and I've only been coding for 4 months, so if anyone wants to contribute with it, by suggesting changes to the code or features that I could add it would mean a lot for me.